Motassembellah01/AI_agent_diversity_game/README.md

 The project is assessed on:
 - Performance of the agent against baseline and competitive opponents
 - Clarity and quality of the strategic design
-- A professional report detailing the methodology, results, and analysis

 ## 📄 Deliverables